 Admission and Application Information

-Opportunity Orange Scholars is an individualized two-year, on-campus non-degree certificate program at Oklahoma State University for students with intellectual disability.
+Opportunity Orange Scholars is an individualized four-year, on-campus, non-degree academic certificate program at Oklahoma State University for students with intellectual disability.
 We accept students between the ages of 18 and 26.
-We welcomed our first cohort of five students to campus in the Fall of 2022.
+A new cohort of students will be welcomed in the Fall semester.

 *APPLICATIONS FOR THE 2023-2024 ACADEMIC YEAR WILL OPEN THIS FALL